Research Projects

 It also evaluates how well cash benefits and childcare services respond to family needs.
 Based on this analysis, the project offers concrete policy recommendations to strengthen support systems and improve outcomes for all children.

 This project was commissioned by UNICEF Luxembourg.
-The project runs from October 2024 to December 2024.

 Age-Spending and Child Poverty in Luxembourg